Saturday, August 30, 2025

 Unremembered History and Disorganization:

 The Brotherhood has no structure as such, but it rather spontaneously organized by some Outside will the membership collectively refer to as the Man.
 The vast majority are referred to simply as Brothers by one another, regardless of gender.
 They are the Drivers, the seers, the bagmen, the hatchetmen and come from all walks of life that involve frequent, long distance drives alone.
+By in large, these are unremarkable people, some living marginal existences, others leading functional lives as contributing members of society.
+They are blessed with the boons of immunity to exhaustion, to see that which is unseen, to have chance and circumstance approach them not, but are in all other respects in regards to skill and ability exceedingly average.

 The Second rank are referred to as the Laity, and they number among the service station attendants, truck stop waitresses, and motel staff in the lonely places across the continent.
 They provide succor to the Brothers who cross their paths, and they maintain shrines in the back rooms of gas stations, in sealed bathroom stalls, and along the roadways where people have died in fiery accidents.